Jackson, Booker lift Suns over Pelicans in OT, 138-136

 Kelly Oubre Jr. scored 32 points for Phoenix, which has won five of its past eight games.

-New Orleans’ overtime collapse came after the Pelicans also missed a chance to end the game in regulation.
+New Orleans’ overtime collapse came after the Pelicans also missed a chance to win in regulation.

 After Booker’s layup tied the game at 122 with 18 seconds left in the fourth quarter, the Pelicans called timeout to set up the last shot, but Frank Jackson’s fade from the top of the key fell short.